xyegithub/myBlog/source/_posts/Config-Vim.md

 `r` means I can change the pane continually by click `<prefix>` and twice `k`.

+# A practice of vim

+## Search and Replace

+`:.,$s/old/new/gc`, where `g` means match all for each line and `c` means ask me before replace at each position.
+Without `g` only the first match of each line will be considered.

 # Why lua instead of vimL(vim script)

 ## Introduction